 - Prune leaves, stems, and other infected parts of plants.
 Be sure to go past any webbing you see.
 You may have to pull entire plants to prevent mites from spreading.

-- Wash plants with a strong stream of water to reduce pest populations.
+- Wash plants with a strong stream of water with a garden hose to reduce spider mite populations.

-- Introduce beneficial insects such as ladybugs, lacewing, and predatory mites.
+- Introduce beneficial insects such as lady bugs, lacewing, phytoseiulus persimilis and predatory mites.
 Be sure to release them in your garden beds when pest levels are at a low or medium population.

-- Use 100% cold pressed neem oil mixed with soap and water to spray your plants including the underside of the leaves to kill eggs and interrupt their reproductive cycle.
+- Use 100% cold pressed neem oil mixed with soap and water to spray your plants including the underside of the leaves to kill spider mites eggs and interrupt their reproductive cycle.

 - Make sure your plants are not under stress to discourage spider mite infestations.
 Water your plants properly and conserve moisture through proper mulching.